-Create a fun gift perfect for baseball fans and filled with their favorite game-time treats!
+Create a fun baseball mason jar gift perfect for baseball fans, Father’s Day and more!
+Fill the jar with their favorite game-time treats!

 Supplies Needed for Baseball Mason Jar Gifts:

 - Glass Mason Jar or Plastic Mason Jar – look for jars with one-piece lids.